Groupwork

 Our fast track publication philosophy ensures that material is topical and relevant, as well as meeting the highest academic and professional standard.

-Book reviews If you are interested in undertaking reviews for Groupwork, or wish to suggest books or materials for review in the journal, please contact the Reviews Editor, Shirley Simon at editors@gpwk.co.uk.
+Book reviews If you are interested in undertaking book reviews for Groupwork, or wish to suggest books or materials for review in the journal, please contact the Reviews Editor, Shirley Simon at editors@gpwk.co.uk.
 Some notes on reviewing books can be found on our resource pages.

 Groupwork in Practice.
 Groupwork's In Practice section contains papers which are more descriptive of practice than those we have traditionally published.
 Groupwork in Practice provides an opportunity for practising groupworkers to share their experience with others in the field.
 Instructions for authors can be downloaded below.